 These problems also increase the risk of a cesarean delivery.

 Women under the age of 20 have a significantly higher risk of serious medical complications related to pregnancy than those over 20.
 Teenage mothers are more likely to:

 - deliver prematurely

-- have a low birth weight
+- have a baby with low birth weight

 - experience pregnancy-induced hypertension

 - develop preeclampsia

 Some risk factors connected to young age include the following.